alucardmmc/pci-ui-scenario/README.md

   - Add sortable columns to grid
   - Add string and numeric filtering to corresponding columns
 - [ ] Task 3
+  - Change format for date column
+  - Add comparator to have date filter
 - [ ] Task 4
 - [ ] Task 5
 - [ ] Task 6